covid school safety

 I work very long hours in a typical school year.
 In past years I’d be at school until 7 or 8pm, but this year I’ve put more emphasis on having a better work-life balance and have been leaving work at the end of the school day.

 Teaching during COVID has been very very difficult because many students in the online platforms don’t have their cameras on, and it’s very discouraging when they don’t do the work assigned to them.
 The pros are that my county is doing school online currently for the safety of the students and staff; however, they plan to go back to an in-person model soon and cases are currently rising.
 It causes me a lot of anxiety because I don’t know when I will be back in school, if I will get the proper PPE, or what will happen to those I live with who have health conditions and are considered high-risk.
 I feel like a babysitter being asked to watch people’s children because they don’t want them in the house anymore.
-Teaching online isn’t ideal, but it is the safest option.
+Teaching online isn’t ideal, but it is the best option in terms of COVID school safety.
 Unfortunately, getting the students back into school seems to be more important than the health of students and staff.
 I wish more of an effort was being made to make online learning a good option rather than trying so hard to get back in school.

 “I don’t know when I will be back in school, if I will get the proper PPE, or what will happen to those I live with who have health conditions and are considered high-risk.”